ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-1_DeployContentServer.md

 Follow the process below to deploy a Content Runtime Server

-**Note:** Some of the empty field will have a set of empty quotation marks.
+**Note:** Some of the empty fields will have a set of empty quotation marks.
 Remove the empty quotation marks in those fields before defining the values below.

 1. Login to the Cloud Automation Manager console and navigate to the **Advanced Content Runtimes** management page